 Entry Level Designer

 Mikyoung Kim Design encourages entry level designer with up to 3 years of experience to join our collaborative team working on large scale masterplans to urban plazas and parks.
-Candidates should share their experience with AutoCAD, the Adobe Suites, Rhino, Lumion and InDesign in their portfolio.
+Candidates should share their experience with AutoCAD, the Adobe Suites, Rhino, Lumion and InDesign in their portfolio and have a Bachelor's degree or higher in Landscape Architecture or Architecture.
 Applicants with strong graphic and/or technical skills and a strong work ethic are encouraged to apply.

 Please send a digital portfolio (<5 mb), letter of interest, CV, and 3 references to email@example.com to the attention of Bailey Guinn.